truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 The `origin` command displays the login origin of the sessions in the `sessions` list.

 {{< expand "Displaying the login origin of sessions" "v" >}}

+#### Description

+The `origin` command does not require entering properties or arguments.

+Enter the command, then press <kbd>Enter</kbd>.

-The `origin` command has no required options.
-It returns a table showing the login origin of each session.
+The command returns a table showing the login origin of each session.
 The rows of the table are relative to the rows returned from the `sessions` command.

 #### Usage